PRX/Porter/README.md

 #### AWS/S3

-S3 image destinations are handled by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.
+S3 destinations are handled by the [Upload class](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-storage/Class/Upload/) method in the AWS Node SDK.

 The `BucketName` and `ObjectKey` properties are required.

 To set metadata on the new image object, use the optional `Parameters` property on the destination.
-The contents of `Parameters` are passed directly to the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method.
+The contents of `Parameters` are passed directly to the `params` argument of `Upload`, which follows the [`PutObjectRequest`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-s3/Interface/PutObjectCommandInput/) interface.

 If you set the optional `ContentType` property to `REPLACE`, the content type of the newly created image will be set to a [heuristically-determined](https://www.npmjs.com/package/file-type) value from the job's source file.
 If the content type could not be determined heuristically, this property has no effect.
 If a `ContentType` value is explicitly defined in `Parameters` that value will take precedence.